Father William Corby, C.S.C.

 The bronze statue stands just under eight feet tall and was created by Samuel Murray.
 It shows Father Corby as he blessed and gave final absolution to the men of the Irish Brigade who were about to attack into the Wheatfield.
 It is believed the statue stands on the very boulder that Father Corby used on that day.
 The monument was dedicated on October 29, 1910.

-A copy of the statue is outside Corby Hall at the University of Notre Dame in South Bend, Indiana.
+See a copy of the statue at the University of Notre Dame in front of Corby Hall.

 From the tablet below the statue: